Dangers From Contaminants In Unregulated Private Wells

 Take Measures After a Flood

 Floodwaters can take a wide scope of contaminants (e.g., sewage, chemicals).
 Following a flood, a well and pump inspection ought to be directed.
-In case the well has been covered in flood, emergency disinfection is vital.
+If the well has been covered in flood, emergency disinfection is vital.
 Following disinfection, the water must be tested.

 Recovery

-State and local offices occupied with activities to advance testing of private wells report that well owners regularly experience deciphering testing results, distinguishing suitable treatment, and dealing with treatment expenses.
+State and local offices involved in advancing the testing of private wells report that well owners regularly experience difficulties deciphering testing results, distinguishing suitable treatment, and managing treatment expenses.

 Preventive Approaches